 Yet, what if this rather radical re-engagement of our starting points opens a new door?
 Could it become a major paradigm shift?
 We know that every one of the concepts that give meaning and value to our life can still be improved even if a concept seems complete unto itself.
 Our world is filled with silos of information that do not readily communicate with other silos of information.

 Our basic premise — a very different starting point — shows how everything is related to everything.
 There is connective tissue.
 There is an aether.
 There is a a grid or matrix.
-So, we will ask questions until our simple little starting point is understood or discredited.
+So, we will ask questions until our simple little starting point is either more fully understood or discredited.
 To date, it seems that those 64 doublings from the Planck Scale to the CERN-scale, if examined, just might give us access to new answers.

 Three levels of engagement became increasingly clear: (1) cubic close packing of equal spheres and sphere stacking from the Planck scale, (2) period doubling bifurcation at the Planck scale and (3) the Fourier transform at the Planck scale.6

 Let’s critically evaluate it.
 To that end, I have sent notes, emails, and tweets to many Nobel laureates, six of whom are pictured above (each picture is linked to a discussion that then goes to recent letters to them).
 At no time has any one of them said, “Yes, let’s look into this further.”
-That should change.
+That could change.

 - Continuity (order).
 All time is now.7 There is no past or future.
 There are 202 notations that encapsulate our universe, and every notation is active, different, and encodes every thought, word and deed of every person and every change of every thing.
 Notations 1-201 are fully symmetric and 202 becomes symmetric, possibly individually through sleeping.